Cardosaum/amg/docs/BITWARDEN_SETUP.md

 ```

 **Note**: Store API keys securely (never in the repository).
-This repository does not use Bitwarden in CI; prefer GitHub-native secrets/OIDC for GitHub Actions.
+This repository does not use Bitwarden in CI; prefer GitHub-native secrets for GitHub Actions.

 ### Integration with Shell Config